halimul/DataAnalytic/Diagnosis of Covid 19/README.md

 #

-## Sekilas mengenai input Model
+## Model Input Parameter

 ![alt text](/Diagnosis%20of%20Covid%2019/Tabel%20Input.png)
-Agar dapat mendiagnosis Positif atau Negatif, data input model harus memilih Yes atau No sesuai dengan parameter yang disebutkan diatas
+In order to diagnose Positive or Negative, the model input data must select Yes or No according to the parameters mentioned above.

 #

-## File dan kegunaannya
+## Files and its uses

--   app.py --> Berisi konfigurasi route dan proses prediksi model untuk API.
+- app.py --> Contains route configuration and model prediction process for API.
--   covid-home.html --> Berisi struktur template website Diagnosa Covid 19.
+- covid-home.html --> Contains the structure of the Covid-19 Diagnosis website template.
--   deploy_dt.sav --> Model Machine Learning yang sudah di-training.
+- deploy_dt.sav --> Machine Learning model that has been trained.
--   README --> Petunjuk mengenai proyek.
+- README --> Instructions about the project.

 #

-## Cara menjalankan API pada komputer Anda
+## How to run the API on your computer

-1. Pastikan Anda sudah menginstall Anaconda.
+1. Make sure you have Anaconda installed.
-1. Buka terminal/command prompt/power shell.
+1. Open a terminal/command prompt/power shell.
-1. Buat virtual environment dengan\
+1. Create a virtual environment with
-   `conda create -n <nama-environment> python=3.9`
+   `conda create -n <environment-name> python=3.9`.
-1. Aktifkan virtual environment dengan\
+1. Activate the virtual environment with
-   `conda activate <nama-environment>`
+   `conda activate <environment-name>`
-1. Install semua dependency/package Python dengan\
+1. Install all Python dependencies/packages with
    `pip install -r requirements.txt`
-1. Jalankan API menggunakan perintah\
+1. Run the API using the command
    `python app.py`

 #

-## Akses melalui Website
+## Access via Website

-1. Anda akan diberikan URL untuk membuka website berupa `localhost:5000/` atau `127.0.0.1:5000/`.
+1. You will be given a URL to open the website in the form of `localhost:5000/` or `127.0.0.1:5000/`.
-1. Buka URL dengan browser, coba masukan jawaban berupa YES atau NO pada tiap tabel Dashboard.
+1. Open the URL with a browser, then input the answer in the form of YES or NO on each Dashboard table.
-1. Anda akan diberikan hasil Diagnosa beruapa Positif atau Negatif pada halaman website.
+1. You will be given Positive or Negative Diagnosis results on the website page.

 #

-## Hasil Demonstrasi Dashboard Diagnosis Covid 19
+## Covid 19 Diagnosis Dashboard Demonstration Results

 ![](/Diagnosis%20of%20Covid%2019/Demo.gif)